Compton College: Accreditation regained

 On June 7, 2017, Compton College was restored to full accreditation.
 This followed years of rebuilding under President Keith Curry, who was provost of the campus while it was partnered with El Camino College.

 Campus

 The 40000 sqft library on campus opened in 2014.
 Its opening was originally scheduled for 2007.
-At that time it had a cost of $25 million.
-The opening was delayed by almost seven years and with an additional $4 million spent due to violations in the building code.
+At that time, it had a cost of $25 million.
+The opening was delayed by almost seven years with an additional $4 million spent due to violations in the building code.
 It was extensively renovated.

-Safety

-The Compton College Police Department is responsible for law enforcement and safety at the college.
-Its police officers are California peace officers and are authorized to exercise peace officer powers pursuant to applicable state law under Penal Code §830.1.
-The department is also responsible for publishing an annual crime report covering the previous three years as required by the Clery Act.
-The Compton Fire Department provides fire protection.